Morris County

 Radio Officer

-The Radio Officer (RO) reports to the acting OEM Emergency Management Coordinator (EMC) or a Deputy EMC.
+The Radio Officer (RO) reports to the OEM Emergency Management Coordinator (EMC) or a Deputy EMC.
 The RO is primarily responsible for all RACES operations, including:

 bulletrecruiting and training the RACES staff